-They also don’t want to enter the country illegally – the problem is that they have no choice.
-If you come from a country that is at war or under oppression, it’s likely that country won’t issue you with a passport or visa; so you have no legal way to travel.
+Refugees are absolutely not illegal immigrants.
+They don’t want to enter our country illegally – the problem is that they have no choice.
+If you come from a country that is at war or under oppression it’s unlikely that country will issue you with a passport or visa, so you have no legal way to travel.

-In addition, safe and legal routes don’t exist for most refugees.
-That’s why we have to campaign for them.
-It’s a legal anomaly.
-Asylum is a legal right; but to claim it you have to be physically present in the country and there is no legal way to get there.
-The campaign for safe passage has been ongoing for some time.
+Claiming asylum presents a legal anomaly.
+Asylum is a legal right, but to claim it you have to be physically present in the country and there is no legal way to get here.
+That’s why we campaign for ‘safe and legal’ routes; they don’t exist for most refugees.
 There are some exceptions, but they apply to such a tiny percentage of refugees they make little difference.